 It's good to look for some Youtube creator with roughly similar subscriber count as yours.
 You can help out each other.
 If you want to collaborate with a superstar creator, they may not have the time to collaborate with your, or maybe because their time better spent collaborating with other superstar creators.

-Do ask people to subscribe to your channel in the comments section of someone's video page.
+Do not ask people to subscribe to you on someone else's video or channel.
 It's rude!
 Don't do the sub-for-sub thing.
 It's waste of time.
 What you want are genuine subscribers.

-When you have lots of videos behind you, it also adds credibility.
+When you have many videos behind you, it also adds credibility.
 If you have been creating coloured pencil videos for a long time, then you're likely to be seen as a coloured pencil expert.

 When you upload regularly, you also build expectation in people so that they will find the urge to check back often to your channel.

 One good way to upload regularly is to create a schedule and stick to it.
 Let your audience know your schedule so that they can come back on the day you release your video.